LesUski/100-Days-in-Cloud/Labs/91-Create-VPC-EC2-for-website-with-CLI/README.md

     aws ec2 delete-security-group --group-id sg-0770cff403a4005c7 --region us-east-1
     ```

-    This way clean-up proccess would be complete.
+    This way clean-up process would be complete.

 ### Lab files